AmitMalikRepo/BackBase/README.md

 - Node.js: This is essential to run JavaScript and TypeScript code, as well as install the necessary packages.
 - Git: You will need Git for version control to clone the project repository and manage changes.
-- Docker: You will need Docker to run the Spring Petclinic application locally in a containerized environment.
+- Docker: You will need Docker to run the Spring Petclinic application locally.

 ### Steps to Install